-- The Audit Committee shall have the sole authority to approve the hiring and firing of the Independent Auditors, all audit engagement fees and terms and all non-audit engagements, as may be permissible, with the Independent Auditors.
-The Audit Committee shall have sole authority for the oversight of the Independent Auditors and shall review the performance of the Independent Auditors annually.
-In doing so, the Audit Committee shall consult with management and shall obtain and review a report by the Independent Auditors describing their internal control procedures, issues raised by their most recent internal quality control review, or review or investigation by regulatory authorities, including the Public Company Accounting Oversight Board (United States) (the “PCAOB”).
-The Audit Committee shall consider whether it is appropriate to adopt a policy of rotating Independent Auditors on a periodic basis.
+- The Committee shall have the sole authority to approve the hiring and firing of the Independent Auditors, all audit engagement fees and terms and all non-audit engagements, as may be permissible, with the Independent Auditors.
+The Committee shall have sole authority for the oversight of the Independent Auditors and shall review the performance of the Independent Auditors annually.
+In doing so, the Committee shall consult with management and shall obtain and review a report by the Independent Auditors describing their internal control procedures, issues raised by their most recent internal quality control review, or review or investigation by regulatory authorities, including the Public Company Accounting Oversight Board (United States) (the "PCAOB").
+The Committee shall consider whether it is appropriate to adopt a policy of rotating Independent Auditors on a periodic basis.

 - Pre-approve all audit and permissible non-audit services (as set forth in Section 10A(i)(1) of the Act) to be provided to Synopsys by the Independent Auditors (or subsequently approve non-audit services in those circumstances in which a subsequent approval is necessary and permissible).
-As permitted pursuant to Section 10A(i)(3) of the Act, authority for such pre-approval (and subsequent approval when permitted) may be delegated to one or more Audit Committee members, provided, however, that all approvals pursuant to this delegated authority be subsequently presented to the full Audit Committee.
+As permitted pursuant to Section 10A(i)(3) of the Act, authority for such pre-approval (and subsequent approval when permitted) may be delegated to one or more Committee members, provided, however, that all approvals pursuant to this delegated authority be subsequently presented to the full Committee.

-- Annually receive the written disclosures and the letter from the Independent Auditors required by applicable requirements of the PCAOB regarding the Independent Auditors’ communication with the Audit Committee concerning independence, and actively engage in a dialogue with the Independent Auditors with respect to any disclosed relationships or services that may impact the objectivity and independence of the Independent Auditors and take appropriate action to oversee the independence of the Independent Auditors.
+- Annually receive the written disclosures and the letter from the Independent Auditors required by applicable requirements of the PCAOB regarding the Independent Auditors’ communication with the Committee concerning independence, and actively engage in a dialogue with the Independent Auditors with respect to any disclosed relationships or services that may impact the objectivity and independence of the Independent Auditors and take appropriate action to oversee the independence of the Independent Auditors.

 - Monitor the rotation of the partners of the Independent Auditors on Synopsys’ audit engagement team as required by applicable law.

-- Consider, and if deemed appropriate, adopt a policy regarding Audit Committee pre-approval of employment by Synopsys of individuals formerly employed by the Independent Auditors and engaged on Synopsys’ account.
+- Consider, and if deemed appropriate, adopt a policy regarding Committee pre-approval of employment by Synopsys of individuals formerly employed by the Independent Auditors and engaged on Synopsys’ account.

 - Adopt written procedures for the confidential receipt, retention, and consideration of any report of evidence of a material violation of an applicable U.S. federal or state securities law, a material breach of fiduciary duty arising under U.S. federal or state law, or a similar material violation of any U.S. federal or state law (a "material violation").

-- The Audit Committee, as QLCC, has the authority and responsibility (i) to inform Synopsys’ Vice President and General Counsel and Chief Executive Officer or Co-Chief Executive Officers, as the case may be, (or the equivalents thereof) of any report of evidence of a material violation (unless doing so would be futile, within the meaning of 17 CFR 205.3(b)(4)); (ii) to determine whether an investigation is necessary regarding any report of evidence of a material violation by Synopsys, its officers, directors, employees or agents and, if it determines an investigation is necessary or appropriate, to: (A) notify the full Board; (B) initiate an investigation, which may be conducted either by the Vice President and General Counsel (or the equivalent thereof) or by outside attorneys; and (C) retain such additional expert personnel as the Audit Committee deems necessary; and (iii) at the conclusion of any such investigation, to: (A) recommend, by majority vote, that Synopsys implement an appropriate response to evidence of a material violation; and (B) inform the Vice President and General Counsel and the Chief Executive Officer or Co-Chief Executive Officers, as the case may be, (or the equivalents thereof) and the Board of the results of any such investigation under this section and the appropriate remedial measures to be adopted.
+- The Committee, as QLCC, has the authority and responsibility (i) to inform Synopsys’ General Counsel and Chief Executive Officer or Co-Chief Executive Officers, as the case may be, (or the equivalents thereof) of any report of evidence of a material violation (unless doing so would be futile, within the meaning of 17 CFR 205.3(b)(4)); (ii) to determine whether an investigation is necessary regarding any report of evidence of a material violation by Synopsys, its officers, directors, employees or agents and, if it determines an investigation is necessary or appropriate, to: (A) notify the full Board; (B) initiate an investigation, which may be conducted either by the General Counsel (or the equivalent thereof) or by outside attorneys; and (C) retain such additional expert personnel as the Committee deems necessary; and (iii) at the conclusion of any such investigation, to: (A) recommend, by majority vote, that Synopsys implement an appropriate response to evidence of a material violation; and (B) inform the General Counsel and the Chief Executive Officer or Co-Chief Executive Officers, as the case may be, (or the equivalents thereof) and the Board of the results of any such investigation under this section and the appropriate remedial measures to be adopted.

-- Review and reassess the adequacy of this charter once each year and, if appropriate, make recommendations to the Board as to changes to this charter as the Audit Committee may deem necessary or advisable.
-Periodically evaluate the Audit Committee’s performance and measure against best practices.
+- Review and reassess the adequacy of this charter once each year and, if appropriate, make recommendations to the Board as to changes to this charter as the Committee may deem necessary or advisable.
+Periodically evaluate the Committee’s performance and measure against best practices.